 How You Should Present Your Pitch Deck Appendix

 The truth is, you don’t present your appendix to investors.
 At least, not in the way you have presented your pitch deck itself.
 When presenting your pitch, you are being proactive, leading the conversation and talking points.
 The slides you need in your pitch deck are therefore guided by your own pitch deck plan.
+Below I actually cover how to create a pitch deck in detail.

 When you have completed your pitch, you should end with a question and answers section.
 This is where investors get to prod at your business plan and learn more.
 Some of those questions you will simply answer, but others will require graphs and other data.
 That’s when you use your appendix slides.